 Saving for your child’s college education is an investment in their future.
 The savings you make today pay off in an increased earnings potential in the future.
 According to the U.S. Census Bureau, four-year college graduates earn an average of $1 million more than high school graduates during their careers.
 The value of your investment in a college education will continue to grow for a lifetime.
 It will pay for itself both personally and professionally.

 - Among men, median earnings of four-year college graduates were 69 percent higher than median earnings of high school graduates in 2011.

 - Among women, median earnings of four-year college graduates were 70 percent higher than median earnings of high school graduates in 2011.

 Saving Even A Little Can Go A Long Way

 Remember – no matter how much you save, even a little can make a difference.

 Like any other major investment, the key to saving for college is to start early and save regularly.
-By saving a set amount at set times, your money can grow as your child does.
-And before you know it, you'll be just as ready for college as they are.
+By putting away set amounts at defined intervals, your money can grow as your child does.
+And before you know it, you’ll be just as ready for college as they are.

 Set your college savings goals realistically.
 You may not be able to save enough for all four years of tuition, room and board, and other expenses – but you could save enough to give your child the right start.